Ernest McFarland: U.S. Senator

 McFarland was re-elected to the Senate in 1946 and received an honorary L.L.D. from the University of Arizona in 1950.

 In 1950, the Democratic membership of the Senate formed a 12-person team to ensure that at least one member of their party was on the floor of the Senate whenever the Senate was in session.
 That was done to ensure that the Democratic membership could be called to the floor if ever a vote was to be taken.
 McFarland was selected leader of the team and found it easier to remain on the floor himself than to find others to take the duty.

 During the 1950 election, the two leading candidates for Democratic majority leader lost their re-election bids.
 With other members of his party appreciative of his efforts, McFarland was encouraged to run for a leadership position in January 1951.

 McFarland was selected to be Senate Majority Leader for the 82nd Congress.
 As majority leader, McFarland hosted a monthly lunch meeting to which he invited all committee chairmen and all freshmen senators.
 He used the informal setting as a forum to conduct a variety of Senate business.

-For two years, McFarland had sat next to Harry Truman while they were both in the Senate.
+For two years, McFarland had sat next to Harry S. Truman while they were both in the Senate.
 Both men then friends during this time, a situation that made it easy for the Senate Majority Leader to work with Truman after he became president.
 McFarland believed it was part of his duty as majority leader to inform the president of an accurate view of what his fellow senators felt: "I never hesitated to present views contrary to those of the President in our conferences.
 As I've said before, I think that too frequently, the President is only told things people think he wants to hear.
 I would like to emphasize that it is not pleasant to present a view contrary to that of the President in such conferences."
 He felt that his duties as majority leader were separate from those of representing the interests of his constituents.

 He spoke before Appropriations Committee to ask for funds to bring water from the Colorado River to central Arizona.
 He became an expert on water law because of his efforts on Irrigation and Reclamation Committee.
-He lost to Republican Barry Goldwater in the 1952 Senate elections.
-(This was the last time a Senate party leader lost a bid for reelection until 2004, when John Thune defeated Tom Daschle in South Dakota.)
+He lost to Republican Barry Goldwater in the 1952 Senate elections; this was the last time a Senate party leader lost a bid for reelection until 2004, when John Thune defeated Tom Daschle in South Dakota.